michelp/metagration/README.md

 the migration and other recovery tasks.
 The current transaction id is also saved.

-## Docker Entrypoint

-Metagrations can be used easily from docker entry points.

 ## Import and Exporting

 The obvious question is, if metagrations are stored procedures that